Break-Even Point

 The table will update, showing the profit or loss for each of the units.
 Below is the template using the figures from our example.

-The break-even chart will also be updated, showing a visual of the break-even point.
+The break-even chart will also be updated to show the break-even point visually.

 Break-Even Point Template Download